buzelixir/semantic_tagging/README.md

 # Semantic Tagging

 ## My Task
-Bootcamp homework assignment number one.
-The goal is to learn about the aspect of code refactoring that deals with utilizing semantic tagging rather than standard tagging where appropriate.
+The goal in bootcamp homework assignment number one is to begin learning about code refactoring in the context of replacing non-semantic tags with semantic tags where appropriate.

 ## Mock-Up